About Angie Taylor

 In June 2021, Angie completed Oola Life Coaching training.
 She completed Oola Green Gap Coach training in July of the same year.
 Oola is a proven lifestyle framework that Angie has been known to use along side the wholistic childbirth education course she wrote to encourage finding balance in an unbalanced world while also preparing to bring a new tiny human into the world.

-As Angie steps back into birth as an Independent Midwife, her clients seek her out because they have an innate knowing that they (1) don't "need" anyone to "make" birth a safe experience, and (2) have the desire to learn the truth about birth from an experienced birther.
+As Angie steps back into birth as a Sovereign Midwife, her clients seek her out because they have an innate knowing that they (1) don't "need" anyone to "make" birth a safe experience, and (2) have the desire to learn the truth about birth from an experienced birther.
 As a midwife, Angie offers truly autonomous, trauma-informed and woman-directed care.

 Angie inspires, encourages, educates, and supports expectant women who are seeking to experience unhindered, undisturbed, physiologic birth as well as release negative garbage left behind by a variety of life events while also creating life balance.